 Georgia Product Liability Laws

-Georgians use countless products every day, from koozies to keep your sweet tea cold, to prescriptions for fighting that famous Georgia pollen.
-A product liability lawsuit is the legal action you take when one of these products causes an injury or property damage.
-If you've been harmed by a defective product, you may be able to receive compensation from the manufacturer.
+Georgians use countless products every day, from koozies to keep sweet tea cold to prescriptions for fighting that famous Georgia pollen.
+A product liability lawsuit is the legal action you take when products like these or others cause you injury or property damage.
+If you're harmed by a defective product, you may be able to receive compensation from the manufacturer.

 - The defendant was the manufacturer of the product;